What We Did

 - Best Use of Video for Learning

-The talking-head portions of the training were largely unlit and staged on location, at a functioning office, rather than a film studio.
-The frame was littered with unnecessary objects and the presenter seemed to be hiding behind the table – all elements that distracted from the powerful points he was making.
+The talking-head portions of the training didn’t have thoughtful lighting, and the location was a functioning office rather than a film studio.
+The frame was littered with unnecessary objects, with the presenter hiding behind the table.
+These distractions hinder learning and add to the cognitive load of viewers.

 After Sage Media